microsoft/PowerPlatformConnectors/certified-connectors/exghts/readme.md

 ## Pre-requisites
 You will need the following to proceed:
- - A Microsoft PowerApps or Microsoft Flow plan with custom connector feature
+ - A Microsoft Power Apps or Microsoft Power Automate plan with custom connector feature
  - The Power platform CLI tools

 ## Supported Operations